As-salamu alaykum,

 Learning About the Meanings of Quran

-In order to fully understand the meaning of the ayahs and surahs of the Quran as much as possible, one should strive to read the Tafsir (the Quranic commentary/explanation).
+In order to fully understand the meaning of the verses and chapters of the Quran as much as possible, one should strive to read the Tafsir (the Quranic commentary/explanation).
 Some good sources for Tafsir are:

 The importance of reading and studying Tafsir cannot be overstated.
 For a person to be able fully understand the word of their Lord, one must try to make an effort to learn more about teachings and meanings in the blessed Quran.